stephenfjohnson/coffee-offering/src/pages/about/about.md

 ---
 templateKey: about-page
 path: /about
-title: About Coffee Offering
+title: About Coffee Offering Worldwide
 ---
-Coffee Offering is an international coffee company specializing in green coffee inventories, quality control and marketing.
-Please contact us for contract pricing, wholesale green coffee inquiries and other questions.
+COW is a coffee company.
+We specialize in terroir data, green inventories, quality control and cross-cultural marketing.
+We work throughout the supply chain worldwide to inform and promote coffee industry growth.

 ## Contact